 A number of U.S. consumer product companies have also suffered significant losses due to the manufacture and sale of counterfeit products.
 The volume is difficult to determine because of the broad scope of products involved.
 Counterfeiting in Malaysia goes beyond the counterfeiting of luxury branded products to include printer cartridges, plastic container systems, motor oil, household cleaning agents, shampoo and skin care items, herbicides, and penlight batteries.
 Counterfeiters have improved the quality of packaging and marketing so that consumers are misled into purchasing the products.
 The products have caused harm to individuals, and damage to automobiles and household goods.
-Some of the pirated goods are produced in Malaysia, while many are brought into the country from China, Thailand and India.
+Some of the pirated goods are produced in Malaysia, while many are brought into the country from China, Thailand, and India.

-Enforcement by the local government is hampered by lack of training and the scarcity of information about ongoing counterfeiting activities.
-Complicating enforcement of trademark-related violations is a Court of Appeals interpretation of the trademark law that requires enforcement officials have a "Trade Description Order" to conduct criminal raids when the counterfeit product seized is not identical to the trademarked original.
-Penalties meted out to offenders are small, although higher penalties have been adequately provided for in the Malaysian legal system.
+Enforcement by the local government is hampered by the lack of training and scarcity of information about ongoing counterfeiting activities.
+Complicating enforcement of trademark-related violations is a Malaysian Court of Appeals interpretation of the trademark law that requires enforcement officials have a "Trade Description Order" to conduct criminal raids when the counterfeit product seized is not identical to the trademarked original. igh specificity requirements necessary to seize a shipment suspected of containing pirated or counterfeit products also represent an enforcement obstacle to U.S. industry.